 Best New Zealand: 2017 Dog Point Chardonnay

 Dog Point is known not just for employing organic growing practices, but also for being one of New Zealand’s most lionized winemakers.
-New Zealand as a whole gets oceanic climates with plenty of cool fog and marine layer, but the Marlborough region at the northern tip of the South Island is one of the nation’s rare dry and warm spots making it a popular place for winemaking.
-It’s just one of the factors that make the Dog Point a top dog chardonnay.
+New Zealand as a whole gets oceanic climates with plenty of cool fog and marine layer, but the Marlborough region at the northern tip of the South Island is one of the nation’s rare dry and warm spots, making it a popular place for winemaking.
+It’s just one of the factors that make Dog Point a top-dog chardonnay.

 The faint oakiness in this wine makes room for other notes to shine, like vanilla, lemon, grapefruit, apple and peach.
 Minerals abound, painted with a nutty cashew brush.
 This is bold and dry with a citrus burst on the finish.

 Best Oaked: 2018 William Hill Napa Valley Chardonnay

 The William Hill estate is one of Napa’s true hidden treasures—hidden in plain sight, situated on rolling benchlands in the foothills of Atlas Peak, overlooking the town of Napa.
 For their full-bodied, rich and lively chardonnay, they source grapes from St. Helena, Oak Knoll and Carneros.
 The wine then undergoes a full malolactic fermentation sur lie while aging in 25% new American oak.